Skip to content

 Objects are identified by their ID and type name (__typename, e.g. Post, User), and stored by __typename:id (e.g. "Post:123") in the client cache. fate keeps list orderings under stable keys derived from the backend procedure and args.
 Relations are stored as IDs and returned to components as ViewRef tokens.

 fate's type definitions might seem verbose at first glance.
-However, with fate's minimal API surface, AI tools can easily generate this code for you.
-For example, fate has a minimal CLI that generates types for the client, but you can also let your LLM write it by hand if you prefer.
+However, with fate's minimal API surface, AI tools can easily generate this code for you, or you can let the Vite plugin provide the typed client module for your app.

 NOTE